 With clear glass and gold lining, the water bottle and person storage space at eye level feels more like a boutique hotel bedside inspiration than an aircraft, which means a lot to me.
 When you add in the social space, which really was comfortable for numerous guests, I felt like this was not only a refined, but legitimately fun way to fly.
 I’m smiling, and not just because I stole the A350 napkin holder.

-Amongst business class seats, padding varies immensely, and this is one of the three best padded business class seats I’ve ever been in.
-That number goes even higher, when you add the mattress topper.
+Amongst business class seats, padding varies immensely, and this is one of the three best padded business class seats I’ve ever been in, full stop.
+That number goes even higher, when you add the new mattress topper.
 It’s firm, but thick enough to create real comfort and the leather brings some luxury.
 No jokes or puns here, please.

 Virgin Upper Class Food & Drinks